support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Portrait of Catherine Monvoisin (La Voisin) (1640-80) (engraving) Prudence, from The Seven Virtues Portrait of la Voisin Portrait of Catherine Deshayes Allegory of reason, she holds a flamboyant sword from which she threatens the vices represented by snakes that she holds chains.
 Engraving in Wisdom Allegory of vice represented by a dwarf squeezing a hydra.
 Engraving in “Iconologie oder Ideen aus dem Gebiete der Leidenschaften und Allegorien bildich dargestellt fur Zeichner, Mahler, Dichter, Gelehrte, Erzieher und freunde Hoherer Geschmacksbildung” Allegory of oblivion.
 She holds a mandrake plant, powerful narcotic.
 The lynx is the animal dedicated to Bacchus.
 Engraving in Allegory of the prosperity of life. richly clothed and crowned with grapes and attributes of wealth and abundance.
 The oak branch filled with leaves and fruit means health but also solidity and incorruptibility.
-Engraving in Visus Dorothy Pentreath Allegory of Prudence European Sibyl European Sibyl Allegory of Fraud Represented with a Double Heart and Holding a Mask.
-She Holds a Fishing Rod That Bit a Fish.
-Her Legs End in Vulture Claws and She Has a Scorpion Tail.
-Her Attribute is a Snake with a Human Face.
-Engraving in Allegory of stupidity personified by a ridiculous woman who holds a card reel that turns in the wind and laughs from which she laughs.
+Engraving in Visus European Sibyl European Sibyl Allegory of fraud represented with a double heart and holding a mask.
+She holds a fishing rod on which a fish has bitten.
+Her legs end in vulture claws, and she has a scorpion tail.
+Her attribute is a snake with a human face.
+Engraving in "Iconologie oder Allegory of stupidity personified by a ridiculous woman who holds a card reel that turns in the wind and laughs from which she laughs.
 Engraving in Madame Bouthillier Birgitte Thott Chinese Magician Allegory of Persuasion Represented with a Human Tongue on the Head.
 She Holds an Animal with Two Heads: a Dog, Emblem of the Insinuation by Docility and Caresses, and a Monkey for the Address to Suggest Sometimes Fraudulent Things.
-Engraving in Allegory of loyalty (or sincerity) throwing a mask that is the attribute of feint and lie.
-Its emblem is a crystal lantern symbol of the lightning.
-A heart is drawn on his chest.
 Engraving in Allegory of prodigality depicted with a blindfold and shaking a horn of abundance from where silver and jewelry fall which harpies greedily take.
-Engraving in Kees van Oeveren Allegory of annoyance.
+Engraving in Kees van Oeveren Urania, The Muse of Astronomy, from The Nine Muses Allegory of annoyance.
 His suit is split in half.
 She holds a vessel of water and a vessel of fire.
 The two wheels with teeth move in opposite directions.
-Engraving in The Coquettish Widow Urania, The Muse of Astronomy, from The Nine Muses Credit Allegory Holding a Book with the Inscription Allegory of malice.
+Engraving in The Coquettish Widow Allegory of credit holding a book with the inscription “Solutus omni foenore”, free from all interest.
+In the background, a griffin, symbol of the safeguarding and preservation of treasures.
+Engraving in “Iconology or Ideas from the Realm of Sufferings”.
+Allegory of malice.
 She looks happy with an aspic and a dagger.
 Its attributes are the snake with a human face that desires fraud, the monkey that is the emblem of malice, and the spider that alludes to traps.
-Engraving in “Iconologie oder Ideen aus dem The Cumaean Sibyl
+Engraving in “Iconologie oder Ideen aus dem The Cumaean Sibyl Martha Hatfield, The Wise Virgin Allegory of Pain.
+A Monstrous Snake Surrounds Him Who, After Having Bound His Feet, Gains His Body and Tries to Bite His Heart.
+She Holds a Torch That Still Smokes, Which Means That Pain-Induced Abatement Quits the Fire of the Soul.
+Engraving in Saint Silvia of Rome as a Hermitess (Sacra Eremus Ascetriarum)

 Show more similar artworks